RamssCR/tailwind-template-generator/README.md

 > [!NOTE]
 > This command is only for W3C Design Tokens format.
 If used with `generate`, it won't generate the CSS file due to schema insconsistency.

-## Stylelinter Plugin
+## ESLint Plugin
-`tailwind-template-generator` (from version 1.3.0) now includes a stylelint plugin that can be added to your ESLint configuration file (for both JavaScript and TypeScript), which validates that your JSX file uses the variables declared on your CSS file generated from the library's CLI (or even your own CSS file with variables for tailwind 4).
+`tailwind-template-generator` (from version 1.3.0) includes an ESLint plugin that can be added to your configuration file (works for both JavaScript and TypeScript), which validates that your JSX file uses the variables declared on your CSS file generated from the library's CLI (or even your own CSS file with variables for tailwind 4 if you only need the ESLint plugin).

 > [!NOTE]
-> As of now, this linter only validates an `index.css` named file located inside your `/src` folder.
+> Currently, this plugin only validates a file named `index.css` located inside your `/src` folder.

-You can add it to your `eslint.*` file this way:
+You can add it to your `eslint.config.*` file this way:
 ```TS
 // eslint.config.js